bonni208/Business_Ethics/Business_Ethics.md

 [[ ]] They are free from making decisions.
 [[ ]] They have full knowledge of their personal attributes.

-Rawls' theory of justice emphasizes fairness and equal [[opportunities]].

 The original position is a hypothetical state in which individuals have complete knowledge of their personal attributes.

 [[ ]] True